-Social interactions like Facebook comments, +1s on GooglePlus, etc. are called social signals.
+Social recommendations like +1s on GooglePlus, Facebook shares, likes, and comments, etc. are called social signals.

-With the increase in importance of social media sites like Facebook and Twitter, search engines have started taking into account social signals when determining website ranking.
+With the increase in importance of social sites like Twitter and Facebook, search engines like Google and Bing are now taking into account social signals when determining website ranking.

-Note: Google encourages businesses to build their brand on social media as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
-Google’s own head of the web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to social signals, as so many things change quickly on social media.
-Without a full ‘map,’ Google is understandably reticent to assign more importance to social signals over other aspects of their search algorithm.
-In summary, Google’s strategy is a sensible one - “wait and see” how things develop over time, as sites that provide true value tend to develop longevity, trust and authority, and these are the websites that Google naturally wants to display higher in its search results.
+Note: Google encourages website owners to build their brand on social media as a long-term investment to drive qualified traffic, rather than aiming for short-term benefits like search ranking placement.
+Google’s own head of the web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to assessing social media signals, as so many things change quickly on social media.
+Without a perfect ‘map,’ Google is understandably reticent to assign more importance to the social sphere over other aspects of their search algorithm.
+In summary, Google’s strategy is a sensible one - “wait and see” how things develop over time, as sites that provide true value tend to develop longevity, trust and authority, and these are the websites that Google wants to ascribe higher search rankings to.

 Social Signal Sources

-Social sites that search engines like Google and Bing look to for measuring social signals include:
+Social media sites that search engines like Google and Bing look to when measuring social signals include:

-With over 1.5 billion active users, Facebook is the most influential social community on the planet.
-Research shows that one great post on Facebook can reach up to 150,000 users, so even if no one seems to be buying your products or services on Facebook, don’t be quick to dismiss the importance of Facebook in your business strategy, as Google uses data and information from Facebook when determining your search rankings.
-In fact, research shows that Facebook seems to have the most influence on search engine rankings of all social media sites.
+With over 1.5 billion active users, Facebook is the most influential social media network on the planet.
+Research shows that a single post on Facebook can reach over 100,000 users, so even if it seems like Facebook is not driving a massive amount of sales on your site, you should not be quick to dismiss Facebook as an important part of your business strategy, as Google processes data and information from Facebook to help determine your search rankings.
+In fact, research indicates that Facebook seems to have the most influence on search engine rankings of all social media sites.

 (Number of active Facebook users.
 Source: Statista.com)